YashLoriya02/cred_cards_pile_flutter/README.md

 ## Assumptions Made

-* API endpoints return data in a consistent format.
+* API endpoints return data in a consistent format (used /api/id endpoint for getting res in json format).
 * Frame drop detection uses Flutter’s built-in performance overlay.
 * Only vertical swiping is required (no horizontal movement).